guptanitin15/jekyll-now/about.md

 Hi,

-I am a IT engineer by profession based in Gurgaon India.
+I am an Software engineer by profession based in Gurgaon India.
 I help build data driven solutions.
-I like to read about Poetry, Analytics, Defence technologies, Geo-politics, Foreign Policies & Travelling
+In my free time, I love to read about variety of subjects and trek in Indian Himalayas.
+On academic side, I did my B.Tech as Computer Science Major from Jaipur Engg.
+College & Research Centre (Jaipur).

-I love to explore the world but still, 127.0.0.1 is my favourite place.
+I love to explore the world but still, [127.0.0.1] (https://en.wikipedia.org/wiki/Localhost) is my favourite place.